aditya9211/Blur-and-Clear-Classification/README.md

 https://github.com/WillBrennan/BlurDetection2

-`As the Now the era of Deep Conv Nets has supressed the Standard Computer Vision Techniques, Thus I focussed on the root of it which is Neural Nets.` `Neural Nets learn very Quickly the complex features, therefore can be used much easily then std.
+`As the Now, the era of Deep Conv Nets has suppressed the Standard Computer Vision Techniques, Thus I focussed on the root of it which is Neural Nets.` `Neural Nets learn very Quickly the complex features, therefore can be used much easily then std.
 CV technique.
 Tuning ANN efficiently can provide me the results much better than CV TEchnique.`